Author: Sarah Singleton

 Release date: 31st March 2011

 Genre: Thriller / Crime / Mystery

 Summary from Amazon:

-Thanks to Simon and Schuster for sending me the book to review.
+Thank you to Simon and Schuster for sending the book to review.

 Read for the British Books Challenge 2011